-Last updated on June 29th, 2016 at 09:33 am
+Last updated on April 22nd, 2018 at 09:13 am

 As we prepared to leave the frigid cold of Calgary and escape to Hawaii we wanted to plan to do things we hadn't done before on previous visits.
 The focus was to do things that would teach us more about Hawaii, more about Hawaiian culture.
-So in the spirit of that we booked a tour of the Honolulu Fish Auction.
+So in the spirit of that, we booked a tour of the Honolulu Fish Auction.

 As we drive the Farrington Highway up the leeward coast of Oahu, lone fishermen can be seen all along the shoreline.
 Boys and men, some with camp chairs and buckets others with just a rod and reel, all are looking for the catch of the day for their own dinner table.

-The Honolulu Fish Auction happens 6 days a week delivering fish for thousands of dinner tables across the islands and the main land.
+The Honolulu Fish Auction happens 6 days a week delivering fish for thousands of dinner tables across the islands and the mainland.
 It is the only fresh tuna auction of its kind in the United States.
 It was designed to be like a famous auction in Tokyo, Japan.

-Sixty five percent of all fish caught by these boats are consumed in Hawaii.
+Sixty-five percent of all fish caught by these boats are consumed in Hawaii.
 Customers visit the auction, some daily, some weekly to stock markets and restaurants in the Islands, all over the U.S. and beyond.
 The fish on auction this day were caught by 4 long line boats in the fleet: Sylvia, Miss Renee, Kath 5 and Lady Jackie.
-These lovely ladies delivered 70000 pounds of: Ahi, Moonfish, Ono, large big eye Tuna, Swordfish and Mahi Mahi to name a few on auction the morning we were there.
+These lovely ladies delivered 70000 pounds of Ahi, Moonfish, Ono, large big eye Tuna, Swordfish and Mahi Mahi to name a few on auction the morning we were there.

 Boats are out at sea for 2 weeks or more at a time and work tirelessly to catch fish for the auction, the catch rate is only 1%!
 One hundred hooks go out on the long line and on average only one comes back with a fish.
 When the boats arrive back in the harbor they begin the arduous task of unloading their massive catch at around 1 am.

 The auctioneer stands in front of the first pallet and wholesalers and retailers gather around.
 He yells out prices and the bidding ensues.
-As fish are successfully bid on they are tagged with the winning bidders information and taken away to be prepared to be taken from the action.
+As fish are successfully bid on they are tagged with the winning bidder's information and taken away to be prepared to be taken from the action.
 The crowd continues from one species of fish to another as pallets are wheeled out and newly stocked pallets are wheeled in.

 The fish were huge and the strange thing was we couldn't smell them at all!
 Really fresh fish doesn't smell fishy.
 Some of the other things I found interesting were how the Yellow Fin Tuna was graded: a section near the tail is carved out and a small core piece from the middle to show the quality of meat.

 Still not a tourist draw, the Honolulu Fish Auction was definitely a different way to spend a day traveling in Hawaii.
-It was a cultural experience for us and it definitely was worth the 5am wake up call.
+It was a cultural experience for us and it definitely was worth the 5 am wake up call.